frycast/rcosmo/README.md

 ?CMBDataFrame
 ```

-Download and plot a CMB map from NASA archives (takes some time to download):
+Download a CMB map from NASA archives (takes some time to download)
+then take an approximately uniform random sample and plot:

 ```r
 downloadCMBMap()